michaelms123/Data_projects_TripleTen/gold_ore_recovery/README.md

 # Gold Recovery Prediction from Ore Processing:
+**Link to full repository with all datasets and .venv included: https://github.com/michaelms123/gold-ore-recovery**
 ## Project Overview: ##
 This project focuses on predicting gold recovery rates at different stages of an industrial gold extraction process using machine learning.
 The goal is to model and predict: